 Small Pieces Make a Big Impact

 Even the smallest bits of trash can be harmful.
-For example, cigarette butts flow into storm drains, then directly to our rivers and streams.
+For example, cigarette butts flow into storm drains, then directly to our streams, rivers, and ocean.
 The chemicals they retain are released as they flow downstream to the ocean.
 Just as troubling, cigarette butts, tiny bits of plastic, and other trash are readily eaten by marine life.
 If we eat seafood, we may also ingest these contaminants.

-It was 1984, and Judie Hansen was working for Oregon Fish & Wildlife.
-One day she flipped through an issue of Alaska’s Fish & Game magazine which had been delivered by mistake to her office.
+It was 1984, and Judie Hansen was working as the Executive Assistant to the Director of Oregon Fish & Wildlife.
+One day, she flipped through an issue of Alaska’s Fish & Game magazine which had been delivered by mistake to her office.
 She landed on an article about the untimely death of a brown bear, an autopsy of which revealed the bear’s stomach held the remains of 13 Styrofoam cups, likely leading the bear to assume a full stomach.
-Judie had no idea small bits of plastic could harm wildlife, and began talking with others about plastic rubbish in the environment.
+Judie had no idea small bits of plastic could harm wildlife, and began asking wildlife managers about plastic rubbish in the environment at an annual Fish & Wildlife conference.
 The dream of an Oregon Beach Cleanup began to take root.

-Many people stepped up to make the first beach cleanup possible, including Eleanor Dye, with the North Coast Refuse Haulers.
-She organized haulers up and down the coast, who have been donating their services to properly dispose of the trash picked up by volunteers now for 28 years!
+Many people stepped up to make the beach cleanup possible including Eleanor Dye, who represented the North Coast Refuse Haulers.
+She organized haulers up and down the coast, who have been donating their services to properly dispose of the trash picked up by volunteers now for 30 years!
 That is no small service, as in the first year alone 26 tons of trash were picked up by 2,100 volunteers.
-The cleanup has since grown into an Oregonian tradition, with thousands of people working together each year to protect the health of our oceans, wildlife, and coastal economies.
+The Spring Oregon Beach Cleanup was added in 1986 to address debris on the beaches after winter storms.
+The cleanups have since grown into an Oregonian tradition, with thousands of people working together each year to protect the health of our oceans, wildlife, and coastal economies.